eaenriquez/enterprise-ng/projects/ids-enterprise-ng/src/lib/datagrid/README.md

 }
 ```

-**Note:** Remember to add the component to an accessible module, and as this component is dynamically created it must also be added to `EntryComponents`.

 ## Custom 'Angular' Cell Editors

 For more complex scenarios, support is available to use components as cell editors.
 This is done with two new properties on `SohoDataGridColumn`.